kenlasko/k8s-bootstrap/README.md

 OpenTofu/Terraform must be installed on the workstation along with `kubectl` and an available kubeconfig file in `/home/USERNAME/.kube/config`

 The repo expects that Kubernetes manifests for the cluster have been cloned to the same filesystem as OpenTofu/Terraform.
 In addition, you will have to do the following:
-1. Modify the folder references in [kubernetes.tf](kubernetes.tf) to match the folder name(s) for your cluster manifests
+1. Modify the folder references in [kubernetes.tf](kubernetes.tf) to match the folder name(s) for your cluster manifests.
+If you are using the same format as [my Kubernetes cluster](https://github.com/kenlasko/k8s), you shouldn't need to change anything.
 2. Modify the `kube_env` list of clusters in [kubernetes.tf](kubernetes.tf) to match your own.
 This should map to the root folder of the repository containing all the manifests as well as the name of the contexts in your `.kubeconfig` file.
-The two should match.
-(IE. folder = `~/k8s`, kubecontext = `k8s`)
+For example, my `.kubeconfig` file uses the context name `home` for the manifests stored in the folder `k8s`.
 3. Change the `kube_config` path to match your own
-4. Make sure the [Sealed Secret default key](modules/sealed-secrets/main.tf) is available outside the repo for import
+4. Make sure the [Sealed Secret default key](modules/sealed-secrets/main.tf) (line 35) is available outside the repo for import

 # Installation
 1. Clone the repo into a folder named something like `terraform`